buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/PropertySets/Pset_CommunicationsApplianceTypeCommon.md

+# Pset_CommunicationsApplianceTypeCommon

 Common properties for communications appliances.
 <!-- end of short definition -->

  HISTORY: Added in IFC4.